WilliamPrime/Mu-Draconis/design.md

 you can also see the fan ducts are aligned with the centre of the nozzle, also not intentional :( sorry

+this ended up being really spaghettic like, im not sure how to use mark down files properly, you can probably tell